PINNSim: A Simulator for Power System Dynamics based on Physics-Informed Neural Networks: Introduction

+{In the above cases, the speed advantage of learning-based methods persists and the accuracy remains sufficiently high for the trained setup.
+However, all approaches require assumptions about the operating conditions, such as the network topology and the set-points, as well as the disturbance type and location during the dataset generation and the training of the model.
+As a result these learning-based methods cannot be reliably applied to unseen conditions or faults.
+If one attempted to include all possible conditions and faults in the learning stage, the resulting problem will not be tractable as the required dataset becomes too high-dimensional \cite{stiasny_physics-informed_2023-1}.
+Hence, attempts to scale \gls{NN}-based \gls{TDS} approaches need to focus on limiting the assumptions that are required for the learning task such as operating conditions and disturbance characteristics. }

 To nonetheless harness the advantages of \glspl{PINN}, i.e., fast solutions for large time steps, we propose \textit{PINNSim}.
 This algorithm allows a modular integration of \glspl{PINN} into \glspl{TDS} for multi-machine systems.
 We learn the solution of all dynamic components in the system separately, i.e., with entirely independent \glspl{PINN}, and before executing any simulation.
 Thereby, the learning tasks are of relatively low dimensionality and hence remain tractable.
 To perform a \gls{TDS}, we solely need to determine the interaction between the components.
 To this end, we utilise a root-finding algorithm similar to conventional \gls{TDS} algorithms; at this stage, no learning is required.
 As a result, the scalability and flexibility of PINNSim become decoupled from the difficulties of learning high-dimensional problems.
-At the same time, we still can benefit from fast and accurate solutions for larger time step sizes due to the use of \glspl{PINN}.
+At the same time, we still can benefit from fast and accurate solutions for larger time step sizes due to the use of \glspl{PINN}. { To that end, we propose the simulator \textit{PINNSim}.
+We first learn the solutions of all dynamic components in the system separately, i.e., with entirely independent \glspl{PINN}.
+Thereby, the learning tasks are of relatively low dimensionality and hence remain tractable.
+Meanwhile, the use of \glspl{PINN} allows us to benefit from fast solutions for large time steps.
+To then perform a \gls{TDS} of the multi-machine system, we need to determine the interactions between the components.
+We achieve this by applying a root-finding algorithm similar to conventional \gls{TDS} algorithms; at this stage, no learning is required.
+As a result, the scalability and flexibility of PINNSim become decoupled from the difficulties of learning high-dimensional problems.
+At the same time, we still can benefit from fast and accurate solutions for larger time step sizes due to the use of \glspl{PINN}.}